Skip to main content

 Pre-Action Protocols are steps the court expects parties to take before starting legal proceedings, including sending a Letter Before Action and considering mediation.

 Pre-Action Protocols are rules set out in the Civil Procedure Rules (CPR) that describe the steps courts expect parties to take before issuing court proceedings.
-For unpaid invoices, the relevant protocol is the Pre-Action Protocol for Debt Claims.
+The Pre-Action Protocol for Debt Claims applies where a business creditor, including a sole trader, claims payment from an individual, including a sole trader.
+A business-to-business claim against a company may instead be governed by another protocol or the Practice Direction on Pre-Action Conduct.

 Purpose of pre-action protocols: - Encourage early settlement of disputes without court action - Ensure both parties have enough information to understand the claim - Promote alternative dispute resolution (mediation, arbitration) - Help courts manage cases efficiently when they do proceed